Pomegranates are an Intriguing and Powerful Fruit that stirs up the imagination.

 ~ This recipe makes three cups of my Natural Pomegranate Jam.

 ~ First open the package of Pomona’s Universal Pectin (pictured) containing no sugar or preservatives.
-The information /instructions that are found in the inside of the package is plentiful and can be confusing, so I have made it easier here:
+The information /instructions that are found on the inside of the package are plentiful and can be confusing, so I have made it easier here:

 3 cups of lightly mashed pomegranate berries/seeds

 1 cup of fresh lemonade (lemon juice and water sweetened with stevia and honey or agave)